enjaku4/veri/README.md

 ## Testing

-Veri doesn't provide test helpers, but you can easily create your own:
+Veri doesn't include test helpers, but you can easily create your own:

 ### Request Specs (Recommended)